nesi/support-docs/docs/Scientific_Computing/Supported_Applications/Supernova.md

 The Supernova software package includes two processing pipelines and one for post-processing:

--   **supernova mkfastq** wraps Illumina\'s bcl2fastq to correctly
+-   **`supernova mkfastq`{.sample}** wraps Illumina\'s bcl2fastq to
-    demultiplex Chromium-prepared sequencing samples and to convert barcode and read data to FASTQ files.
+    correctly demultiplex Chromium-prepared sequencing samples and to convert barcode and read data to FASTQ files.
--   **supernova run** takes FASTQ files containing barcoded reads from supernova mkfastq and builds a graph-based assembly.
+-   **`supernova run`{.sample}** takes FASTQ files containing barcoded reads from `supernova mkfastq`{.sample} and builds a graph-based assembly.
 The approach is to first build an assembly using read kmers (K = 48), then resolve this assembly using read pairs (to K = 200), then use barcodes to effectively resolve this assembly to K ≈ 100,000.
 The final step pulls apart homologous chromosomes into phase blocks, which are often several megabases in length.
--   **supernova mkoutput** takes Supernova\'s graph-based assemblies and produces several styles of FASTA suitable for downstream processing and analysis.
+-   **`supernova mkoutput`{.sample}** takes Supernova\'s graph-based
+    assemblies and produces several styles of FASTA suitable for downstream processing and analysis.

 Download latest release from 10xGenomics.